Michael Wittmann: Assessment as a tank commander

 Some historians and authors of the late twentieth-century found Wittmann's actions at Villers-Bocage impressive, describing his attack as "one of the most amazing engagements in the history of armoured warfare" (Hastings), "one of the most devastating single-handed actions of the war" (D'Este), and "one of the most devastating ambushes in British military history" (Beevor).
 Historian Stephen Badsey has stated that the ambush Wittmann launched has cast a shadow over the period between D-Day and 13 June in historical accounts.

 With an unverified record of 130 tanks destroyed, Wittmann has been credited as being the top tank ace of the war.
 Others have noted Wittmann may have been Germany's top tank ace, although Kurt Knispel might have surpassed his tally.

-Jim Storr, writing in The Human Face of War, notes that Wittman's attack on the British regiment at Bocage went beyond just a bad day of tanks losses for the British.
+Jim Storr, writing in The Human Face of War, notes that Wittmann's attack on the British regiment at Bocage went beyond just a bad day of tanks losses for the British.
 He claims that the shock of losses to the British regiment had operational and strategic effect for the operation.
 Trigg says that in twenty or so minutes, Wittmann and his Tiger basically ended Operation Perch.

 With his action in particular at Villers Bocage, A.D.
 Harvey, writing in Military History, compared him to Sergeant Alvin York, the famed American soldier of the First World War; both single-handedly destroyed large amounts of the enemy.
 Harvey noted that with a total of 138 tanks and 132 armoured vehicles destroyed, this tally made him the most successful tank commander in military history.

 German tank commander and historian Wolfgang Schneider is not as impressed.
 In analyzing Wittmann's actions at Villers-Bocage, he called into question his tactical ability.
 Schneider states: "a competent tank company commander does not accumulate so many serious mistakes".
 He highlights how Wittmann gathered his forces in a sunken lane with a broken-down tank at the head of the column, thereby hampering his unit's mobility.
 The solitary advance into Villers-Bocage was heavily criticized as it breached "all the rules".
 No intelligence was obtained, and there was no "centre of gravity" or "concentration of forces" in the attack.

 Schneider argues that due to Wittmann's rash actions: "the bulk of the 2nd Company and Mobius 1st Company came up against an enemy who had gone onto the defensive".
 He calls Wittmann's "carefree" advance into British-occupied positions "pure folly", and says "such over hastiness was uncalled for."
 He concludes that had a properly prepared assault been launched involving the rest of his company, and the 1st Company, far greater results could have been achieved.
 Schneider opines that: "thoughtlessness of this kind was to cost [Wittmann] his life ... during an attack casually launched in open country with an exposed flank."